IceHe/lib/mac/setup-guide.md

 1. Configure the proxy plugin

-    Import the configurations into the proxy plugin via …
+    **Import the configurations** into the proxy plugin via different methods

     e.g. configure ClashX Pro via the subscription URL :